 Join the Honolulu Zoo in the last summer evenings with live music, fun keiki coloring and trivia activates, ono plate lunch, and winning prizes, including a drawing for an ukulele!
 Join in for a "Salsa Sayonara" theme!
 Alcohol is not permitted, but plate lunches and snacks will be available for purchase.

-The Duke Kahanamoku Ocean Fest is a celebration of ocean and beach activites.
+The Duke Kahanamoku Ocean Fest is a celebration of ocean and beach activities.
 There are will be lots of ongoing contests to join or watch, including Surfing, Stand Up Paddleboard Racing, Swimming Races, & Volleyball Matches.
-Between competitions, make sure to watch or participate in some of the other fun activites, such as Opening
+Between competitions, make sure to watch or participate in some of the other fun activities, such as Opening

 Waimea is reaching out to all the Kama'aina and military families on Oahu to take advantage of a special 50% discount off general admission on August 20th.